fastrgv/Reliquarium/README.md

 These puzzles are easy enough for children but will likely help anyone improve their 3D visualization, geometry, problem solving and computer skills.

 There are 4 variations numbered 2, 4, 5, and 6.
-Puzzles # 4, 5, & 6 are my own creations, where the numeral represents the vertical size;  while #2 is a well-known Grabarchuk puzzle.
-Generally, the puzzles with a smaller number are more difficult.
-Puzzle #4 is the most compact & difficult.
+Puzzles # 4, 5, & 6 are my own creations, where the number represents the vertical size;  while #2 is a well-known Grabarchuk puzzle.
+Puzzle #4 is the most compact & difficult; it appears on the upper right of the initial selection screen.

+As of September 2023 tomb4, the most difficult puzzle, is now equipped with a live autosolver.
+At any time you can press the (=)-key to initiate the solver and single step toward the solution.
+If at any time you think you can solve without help, you may resume moving the pieces yourself.

 ## General Strategy